Richard Burton: 1952–1954: Hollywood and The Old Vic

 At a party held at Simmons' residence in Bel Air, Los Angeles to celebrate the success of The Robe, Burton met Elizabeth Taylor for the first time.
 Taylor, who at the time was married to actor Michael Wilding and was pregnant with their first child, recalled her first impression of Burton being "rather full of himself.
 I seem to remember that he never stopped talking, and I had given him the cold fish eye."
 Hamlet was a challenge that both terrified and attracted him, as it was a role many of his peers in the British theatre had undertaken, including Gielgud and Olivier.
 He shared his anxiety with de Havilland whilst coming to terms with her.
 Bogart too, didn't make it easy for him when he retorted: "I never knew a man who played Hamlet who didn't die broke."

-Notwithstanding, Burton began his thirty-nine-week tenure at The Old Vic by rehearsing for Hamlet in July 1953, with Philip providing expert coaching on how to make Hamlet's character match Burton's dynamic acting style.
+Notwithstanding, Burton began his thirty-nine-week stint at The Old Vic by rehearsing for Hamlet in July 1953, with Philip providing expert coaching on how to make Hamlet's character match Burton's dynamic acting style.
 Burton reunited with Bloom, who played Ophelia.
 Hamlet opened at the Assembly Hall in Edinburgh, Scotland in September 1953 as part of The Old Vic season during the Edinburgh Festival Fringe.
 The play and Burton's Hamlet were, on the whole, well received, with critics describing his interpretation of the character as "moody, virile and baleful" and that he had "dash, attack and verve".
 Burton's Hamlet was quite popular with the young audience, who came to watch the play in numbers as they were quite taken with the aggressiveness with which he portrayed the role.
 Burton also received appreciation from Winston Churchill.
 Gielgud was not too happy with Burton's Hamlet and asked him while both were backstage: "Shall I go ahead and wait until you're better?... ah, I mean ready?"
 Burton picked up the hint and infused some of Gielgud's traits to his own in later performances as Hamlet.
 A greater success followed in the form of the Roman General Gaius Marcius Coriolanus in Coriolanus.
 At first, Burton refused to play Coriolanus as he didn't like the character's initial disdain for the poor and the downtrodden.
 Michael Benthall, who was renowned for his association with Tyrone Guthrie in a 1944 production of Hamlet, sought Philip's help to entice Burton into accepting it.
 Philip convinced Burton by making him realise that it was Coriolanus' "lack of ambivalence" which made him an admirable character.
 Burton received even better reviews for Coriolanus than Hamlet.
 Hardy thought Burton's Hamlet was "too strong" but that "His Coriolanus is quite easily the best I've ever seen."
 Olivier too agreed it was the greatest Coriolanus he had ever seen till then.